Dr Esther Chadwick

 Esther Chadwick is a specialist in eighteenth-century British art.
 She studied Art History at the University of Cambridge and completed her doctorate at Yale University in 2016.
 She has held fellowships at the Paul Mellon Centre in London, the Huntington Library, California, the Lewis Walpole Library, Connecticut, and in 2013-2016 was Paul Mellon Fellow at the Center for Advanced Study in the Visual Arts, Washington D.C.
 Before joining the Courtauld, she was a curator in the Department of Prints and Drawings at the British Museum.

 Esther is interested in eighteenth-century image-making in all its forms.
 Her research addresses the political agency of art in the age of revolutions, the materiality of printed images, the visual culture of transatlantic enslavement, and cross-cultural artistic encounters.
 She is interested in the global contexts of British art and is currently working on the cultural connections between Britain and Haiti in the years after the Haitian Revolution.
 In 2014, she co-curated Figures of Empire: Slavery and Portraiture in Eighteenth-Century Atlantic Britain with Meredith Gamer and Cyra Levenson at the Yale Center for British Art, New Haven.
 At the British Museum in 2018, she curated A revolutionary legacy: Haiti and Toussaint Louverture.
-Esther’s book, The Radical Print: Art and Politics in Late Eighteenth-Century Britain, which examines the role of printmaking in forging new forms of artistic criticality, is under contract with the Paul Mellon Centre for Studies in British Art (Yale University Press).
+Esther’s book, The Radical Print: Art and Politics in Late Eighteenth-Century Britain, which examines the role of printmaking in forging new forms of artistic criticality, is published by the Paul Mellon Centre for Studies in British Art (2024).
 With Professor David Bindman, she has co-curated a major exhibition on William Blake at the Fitzwilliam Museum, Cambridge (2024).
 Together with Professor Dorothy Price (Courtauld) and Dr Cora Gilroy-Ware (Oxford), she is also a co-curator of Entangled Pasts, 1768-now: Art, colonialism and change at Royal Academy of Arts (2024).

 Teaching